What is On the GRE? | Get to Know Analytical Writing, Quantitative, and Verbal Reasoning Sections

 For those who are taking the paper-delivered exam, they should also bring 4 No.2 or HB pencils and a good eraser.

-Do you get a calculator on the GRE?
+Do you get a calculator on the GRE test?
 Yes, you can use the on-screen calculator for questions that require some computation if you’re taking the computer-delivered test.
 Those taking the paper-delivered exam can borrow calculators from the testing center.

-The sections of the GRE are scored differently which kind of attests to the complexity of this exam.
-Each of the two Analytical essay prompts will gain you 0 to 6 points which will then be averaged for the GRE total score.
-The other two sections can gain you 130 to 170 points.
+The analytical writing, verbal reasoning, quantitative reasoning, section of the GRE test are scored differently which kind of attests to the complexity of this exam.
+Each of the two Analytical writing prompts will gain you 0 to 6 score scale, in half-point increments which will then be averaged for the GRE score.
+The quantitative reasoning, verbal reasoning section can gain you 130 to 170 points.

-This doesn’t mean that you shouldn’t pay attention to the essay part of the exam, though.
-The GRE sections may not seem like they have equal bearings but as the scores are averaged, separated, and adjusted according to difficulty, you still need to do your best in every portion.
+This doesn’t mean that you shouldn’t pay attention to the analytical writing section or essay part of the exam to get a good GRE score, though.
+The GRE test sections may not seem like they have equal bearings but as the scores are averaged, separated, and adjusted according to difficulty, you still need to do your best in every portion.

 To help you further understand how you can get better scores for this exam, you can refer to the official ETS scoring guides.